gangaaram/retail-data-case-study/README.md

 <img src="https://github.com/user-attachments/assets/59ab739b-26cb-4a9c-bba3-5a694ca3297c" width="30%" alt="image"/>

-From our analysis we found that customer drop offs for one time customers happens after the purchase.
+From our analysis we found that customer drop offs for one time customers happens after the purchase interaction.
 This is the page where customers key in payment details and hit confirm to save their details (refer below.)

 <img width="30%" height="30%" alt="image" src="https://github.com/user-attachments/assets/4dc125d0-fdbc-4878-bc3c-e81a7723e775" />

-Furthermore one time customers' biggest issue is billing and when compared to repeat customers they have proportionately more.
+Furthermore one time customers' biggest issue is billing and when compared to repeat customers, they have proportionately more.
 This further solidifies the need to address the final payment section of the customer journey for one time customers.

 <img width="100%" alt="image" src="https://github.com/user-attachments/assets/f1aa4a83-3d48-4cbf-ade1-4cd927f7850a" />